-The DAC recommends \$242,170 in funding for Johnson County Mental Health Center's Adolescent Center for Treatment (ACT); this is a slight increase in funding compared to 2021, however the DAC did not have enough funds to return ACT to its 2020 level of funding.
+The DAC recommends \$242,170 in funding for Johnson County Mental Health Center's Adolescent Center for Treatment (ACT); this represents level funding with 2022.
 ACT is a 10 bed, residential substance use disorder treatment facility for adolescents ages 12-18.
 Each client receives a thorough bio-psychosocial assessment and receives an individualized treatment plan.
 Youth participate in over 50 hours of structured activities per week including at least 10 hours of clinical therapy hours.
 Activities include addiction and health education, anger management, 12-step meetings and recreation.
 Youth also attend academic programming during the school year.
 ACT is the only residential, community-based treatment center for adolescents in Kansas; the cost of residential treatment is significantly less than hospital, psychiatric residential, or detention facility stays.

 Results Projected: The goal of ACT is that youth with substance use disorder begin their recovery in a safe and sober environment.
 Clients remain in treatment for a minimum therapeutic length of stay and receive a "successful completion" upon discharge.
 On discharge surveys, clients will rate the program favorably in areas of program quality and staff performance.
-During 2022, ACT anticipates serving 43 Johnson County youth in the residential program.
+During 2023, ACT anticipates serving 25 Johnson County youth in the residential program.
+ACT works with the Dual Diagnosis Outpatient Program (DDOP) to connect youth with outpatient services upon completion of inpatient treatment at ACT.